stevenc49/stevenc49.github.io/pages/practiceJournal.md

 title:  Practice Log
 ---

+### Jun 30

+I realized I can't even work with Steve and Mayuresh on a project where there is no communication or leadership/accountability.
+Fuck those guys too.

 ### Jun 29

 Did the June Daily Challenge all by myself on a brand new problem.
 It was the Unique Paths Problem and I solved it using the bottom up dynamics programming approach.
 Practicing all those similar dp problems have really paid off.